 Phil Tobin – Founder/Chairman of iGiftFund

-Today there are over 1,000 public charities that sponsor DAFs, the fastest-growing and most active philanthropic vehicle in America…but not all sponsor programs are alike.
+Today there are nearly 1,000 public charities that sponsor DAFs, the fastest-growing and most active philanthropic vehicle in America…but not all sponsor programs are alike.

 With so many sponsors to pick from, the task of recommending a sponsor as steward of your client’s philanthropic legacy is not an easy one.
 Here is a summary of the types of organizations that sponsor DAFs and a checklist of things to look for in recommending a DAF sponsor as steward for your client. iGiftFund’s solution follow in italics.